Introduce yourself to the patient including your name and role.

 “Hormone replacement therapy, often referred to as HRT, is an effective treatment for menopause-related symptoms.
-HRT can also have a positive influence on other long-term health problems associated with the menopause, such as the increased risk of osteoporosis, cardiovascular disease and stroke.
+HRT can also have a positive influence on other long-term health problems associated with the menopause, such as reducing the risk of osteoporosis, cardiovascular disease and stroke.
 The aim of HRT is to restore the low levels of hormones that occur as a result of menopause.” ¹

 How is HRT taken?

 Explain to the patient that HRT can be taken in several ways depending on their preference.

 “There are many ways in which you can take HRT, with the most common way being tablets (oral HRT).
 Other forms of HRT include skin patches, gels and implants such as the Mirena coil.
 You can try different forms and find the ones that work best for you.”

 How does HRT work?

 It may be useful to first explain to the patient that the menopause is when a woman stops having periods and is no longer able to get pregnant naturally.
 Menopause occurs when the number of ovarian follicles becomes depleted, resulting in decreasing levels of the hormones oestrogen and progesterone.
 Then go on to explain that HRT works by replacing these hormones.²

 “The menopause occurs when your ovaries stop producing eggs.
 As a result of the menopause, there are reduced levels of the hormones oestrogen and progesterone in your body.
 This can result in symptoms such as hot flushes, weakened bones and vaginal dryness.
 HRT works by replacing these hormones to varying degrees with the hope of reducing the symptoms and health problems associated with menopause.”

 Who can take HRT?

 HRT is indicated for:

 the treatment of menopausal symptoms where the risk/benefit ratio is favourable

 women with early menopause until the age of natural menopause (around 51 years), even if they are asymptomatic

 women under 60 years who are at risk of an osteoporotic fracture in whom non-oestrogen treatments are unsuitable

 What types of HRT regimes are available?
 12